GeoKapsan/For-Mary/README.md

 Players race through scrolling forest tracks, avoiding obstacles and outpacing AI opponents.
 The gameplay emphasizes timing, quick reactions, and a bit of arcade-style fun.
 While the graphics and design are intentionally simple, the core mechanics demonstrate key programming concepts like object-oriented design, real-time input handling, and custom game loops.

 The entire game is built using the C++ Simple Game Graphics (SGG) library.
 It includes basic physics, collision detection, and a clean modular code structure that reflects good software development practices.
+Link to library: https://github.com/cgaueb/sgg

 ## Features